Middle Years Development Instrument

 Government, policy-makers, and not-for-profit organizations use the maps and data that come from the MDI questionnaire to plan economic investments, policy changes and program development.

-How the MDI was Developed
+How was the MDI developed?

-The foundation for the Middle Years Development Instrument was laid in 2006 when a UBC research team led by Dr. Kim Schonert-Reichl, in collaboration with the United Way of the Lower Mainland, completed a study of over 1,400 children in 8 school districts in Metro Vancouver.
+The foundation for the Middle Years Development Instrument was laid in 2006 when a University of British Columbia (UBC) research team led by Dr. Kim Schonert-Reichl, in collaboration with the United Way of the Lower Mainland, completed a study of over 1,400 children in 8 school districts in Metro Vancouver.
 This study asked children to complete a daily diary of their activities, and to answer a questionnaire about their well-being.
 The results of this study have been recorded in a report called Middle Childhood Inside and Out: The Psychological and Social Worlds of Canadian Children Ages 9-12.
 The report is available as both a Full Report and Summary.

 The MDI was created, in part, from this early pilot questionnaire used in 2006.
 Following that study, a small Technical Committee of principal investigators from UBC, graduate students, and staff from both the Vancouver School Board and United Way set to work on a revised survey that could be used at a population level.
-Question items were assembled and considered and taken from surveys previously used and validated in research with children.
+Question items for consideration were taken from surveys previously tested and validated in research with children.
 Questions with a high degree of reliability were selected within five broad categories: Social and Emotional Development; Connectedness; School Experiences; Physical Health and Well-Being; and Constructive Use of Time.
 Each potential survey question was subjected to scrutiny based on factor analysis and its relevance to the major categories established by the Technical Committee.
-Considerable input was provided also by children, parents, teachers and community groups working with children in their middle years.
+Considerable input was also provided by children, parents, teachers and community groups working with children in their middle years.
 Prior to district-wide implementation, the MDI underwent three pilot studies in Vancouver to test its reliability and validity.
 Following each pilot study, the tool was strengthened and streamlined into its current form.
 The tool is now being licensed.